thaislba/open_brewery/README.md

 Execute the dag, if your access to the project in GCP is correct and your ADC credentials is working, a file should be loaded in the GCS bucket.

 #### Transformations
+(TBD)
-The transformations will happen in the Cloud environment, using Cloud Composer(Airflow) to orchestrate Spark jobs to promote data from raw to curated and then from curated to enriched.
+The transformations will happen in the local environment using Airflow to orchestrate Spark jobs to promote data from raw to curated and then from curated to enriched.
     - raw: this layer was created using an external table from GCS to BQ
     - curated: dag named ````curated_open_brewery.py````will orchestrate a spark job named ````transform_to_curated.py````.
 This job is responsible from consuming raw data, transforming it and loading it to a table in the curated dataset.

+Filter these dags by typing open_brewery in the Airflow's filter bar.

+#### Important things to acknowledge
+    - If there's already a file in Cloud Storage bucket and the load DAG is executed again, it will throw an error.
+Make sure that you delete the file in the GCS bucket.
+This problem will be addressed in the future.
+    - The codification of other languages still needs to be done at processing time.